nickfos/Outage-Board/README.md

 # Outage-Board
 A very poorly written-and-littered-with-exposition bottom of the barrel outage board in C#/HTML/CSS/Javascript.
 Roughly put this together as a POC a few (maybe 7?) years ago, kind of for my own personal use/interest and to try to do a bit of C#/ASP.
+Judge kindly 🙏

 ![Screenshot](/assets/images/screenshot.png "fisher price outageboard")